 \subsection{Mean-Variance Optimization (MVO)}

 \textbf{Model Formulation.} A typical formulation for mean-variance optimization developed by Markowitz \cite{e5a1bb8f-41b7-35c6-95cd-8b366d3e99bc} is as follows:

-Here, $w$ represents the portfolio weights of the $N$ risky assets, which is constrained to have sum equal to 1 and to be between 0 and 1. $\mu$ is the expected return of the assets, $\lambda$ is the risk aversion, and $\Sigma$ is the covariance of asset returns.
+Here, $w$ represents the portfolio weights of the $N$ risky assets, which are constrained to have a sum equal to 1 and to be between 0 and 1. $\mu$ is the expected return of the assets, $\lambda$ is the risk aversion, and $\Sigma$ is the covariance of asset returns.
 This optimization problem allows us to maximize the portfolio returns, $w^T \mu$, while considering a risk penalty, $\lambda w^T \Sigma w$.
-Note that the optimal portfolio weight $w^*$ is represented as a function of expected return $\mu$, because the focus of this study is on how the optimal portfolio $w^*$ changes with respect to the predition of $\mu$.
+Note that the optimal portfolio weight $w^*$ is represented as a function of expected return $\mu$, because the focus of this study is on how the optimal portfolio $w^*$ changes with respect to the prediction of $\mu$.

-As mentioned in \hyperref[sec:intro]{Section 1}, accurately estimating uncertain parameters for optimization is challenging, especially because the returns of financial assets are known to be highly volatile.
-To address this, different approaches have been proposed by many researchers and practitioners.
-Examples include robust optimization~\cite{kim2023robustness}, Black-Litterman model~\cite{black1992global}, Bayesian approach~\cite{jorion1986bayes}, and risk factor models~\cite{ross1976arbitrage}.
+As mentioned in \hyperref[sec:intro]{Section 1}, estimating uncertain parameters for optimization is challenging, as financial asset returns are highly volatile.
+To address this, various approaches have been proposed, including robust optimization~\cite{kim2023robustness}, Black-Litterman model~\cite{black1992global}, Bayesian approach~\cite{jorion1986bayes}, and risk factor models~\cite{ross1976arbitrage}.